lasseufpa/ptp-dal/README.md

 ### Complementary scripts:

-* `capture.py` : Acquires timestamp data from the testbed in real-time.
-This script is for internal use only.
-It requires the actual testbed infrastructure, which is not available in this repository.
 * `compress.py` : Compresses a given dataset captured with the testbed.
 * `ptp_plots.py`: Demonstrates a few plots that can be generated using the `ptp.metrics` module.